LFQA-E: Carefully Benchmarking Long-form QA Evaluation: Introduction

 \section{Introduction}

 Long-form Question Answering (LFQA) \citep{fan2019eli5longformquestion} targets at generating in-depth, paragraph-level responses to open-ended questions.
-It requires models to have comprehensive domain-specific knowledge or use evidence from retrieved documents \citep{nakano2022webgptbrowserassistedquestionansweringhuman, akash2023longformquestionansweringiterative} to provide accurate and relevant answers.
-Despite increased efforts have been put to enhance the reasonableness and completeness of long-form answers, developing automatic, reliable, and human-aligned evaluation metrics for LFQA is still unexplored.
-This oversight highlights the necessity for more robust approaches that can accurately evaluate the quality of generated responses in a way that aligns with human judgment and ensures trustworthiness.
+It requires models to have comprehensive domain-specific knowledge or use evidence from retrieved documents \citep{nakano2022webgptbrowserassistedquestionansweringhuman, akash2023longformquestionansweringiterative} to provide relevant and accuracy answers.
+Despite efforts to enhance the quality of long-form answers, developing automatic and reliable evaluation metrics for LFQA is still underexplored.